-The sponsor must ensure that the National Agency for Medicines is notified in writing of any substantial amendments that may be made to a trial protocol or its appendices submitted earlier under Section 87a of the

-Medicines Act.
-If the National Agency for Medicines does not request any further information on the amendment notification within 35 days of receiving it, the Agency has accepted the amendment.
+The sponsor must ensure that Fimea is notified in writing of any substantial amendments that may be made to a trial protocol or its appendices submitted earlier under Section 87a of the Medicines Act.
+If Fimea does not request any further information on the amendment notification within 35 days of receiving it, the Agency has accepted the amendment.
 The sponsor must, however, obtain the positive opinion of the Ethics Committee on the amendment(s) before implementation.

-Any changes in investigators or trial centres must also be reported to the National Agency for Medicines.
+Any changes in investigators or trial centres must also be reported to Fimea.